 It was indicative, however, of the situation in Kosovo that when I was walking around looking for a souvenir of the place, everything we found, even if it was something a Kosovar might use, like a Turkish coffee maker, was made elsewhere.
 Nothing was made in Kosovo, and that’s a big problem.
 Eventually I found some postcards, at one of those communist-style bookstores (the kind where the books are behind the counter or glass cases and you have to ask a clerk to show you what you want).
 They were recent pictures of places in Kosovo, and many of the scenes showed nothing but ruins.
 (I couldn’t find anything with pictures of what it used to look like, either in books or postcards.)
 I commented to Arsim, “At last, something from Kosovo!”
 But I spoke too soon: the postcards were actually printed in Albania.

 It’s hard to stop talking about Kosovo and move on to the remaining part of the trip.
 There’s something about it that’s so compelling, and I can’t quite put my finger on it.
 Maybe it’s because it’s a place that somehow feels more “real.”
-Other places are somehow detached from their history and put it on display.
+Other places are somehow detached from their history and put it on display in museums.
 Kosovo is in the middle of creating it.
 There’s something exciting and hopeful about that.
 And maybe also some of what makes it compelling is the tragedy that is so recent and still permeates.
 Other places in the world (e.g., Western Europe, America) are somehow antiseptic.
 Nothing goes wrong there anymore.
 In Kosovo life still goes wrong, like when the power goes off or the political situation fails to stabilize.
 Being there puts you in touch with a kind of human existence that normally you only read about in books.
 These are real people with real problems – real problems and not the kinds of things Americans tend to think are problems but in fact are just minor inconveniences.
 There is a certain beauty in the human condition and its unstoppable drive to survive and thrive, even among imperfect circumstances.
 It’s a beauty that’s not often seen but unfortunately is quite visible in places like Kosovo.

 The day after visiting Peja it was time to leave and start working my way back across Europe.
 To do this I needed to return via Macedonia.
 If you look at a map it looks like I should have been able to just head north through Kosovo and end up in Belgrade.
 But you can’t go that way anymore.
 For one thing, there are not a lot of transportation options because Kosovars have no desire to go to Serbia anymore.
 But more importantly, one’s immigration documents would not be in order.
 When you enter Serbia, as I did originally from Hungary, you get an entrance stamp in your passport.
 When you exit Serbia, which I did to get into Skopje, the Serbs stamp you out.
 But when you head back north into Kosovo from Macedonia, because the Serbs don’t control that border (the UN does) they can’t stamp you back into “Serbia.”
 But they think, and at least at the time this was technically still true, that Kosovo is still part of Serbia.
 So if you head north to the Kosovo/Serbia-proper border, the Serbs won’t stamp you “in” because to do that would be to acknowledge that when you were in Kosovo you were “out.”
 You would instead appear to have already been inside the country illegally.
 So in that part of the world you really can end up in places where “you can’t get there from here.”